amlewis1578/pyerr/README.md

 output = ErrorOutput(filename,lower_limit=1e5, upper_limit=2e7)
 ```

 The arguments `lower_limit` and `upper_limit` are optional, with default values of `None`.
 If given, they are each floats in eV and the values are cut at those values.
 If the limits fall within a group, the group is kept.
+If the upper/lower limit is outside the range of the energy groups, the program will default to upper/lower end of the range.

 The `output` object has an attribute `output.section` which is a dictionary that contains `Section` objects for each MT in the file.